-Transfer credit will evaluated by the Office of the Registrar.
+Transfer credit will be evaluated by the Office of the Registrar.
 All prior academic work must be reported for evaluation.
 Sterling College reserves the right to decline the transfer of courses completed at an unaccredited institution.

 For full admission to Sterling College, transfer students must have a 2.0 cumulative college grade point average (on a 4-point scale).
-If less than 12 semester credits have been earned at the college level, students must also have a minimum ACT composite score of 18 or new SAT composite score of 960 unless it has been more than five years since high school.
-Transfer students who do not meet the minimum admission requirements may appeal to the Admissions Committee to be considered for acceptance on probationary status.
+If less than 12 semester credits have been attempted at the college level, students will be evaluated based upon first-year student criteria.
+They must provide a final high school transcript with a 2.2 cumulative high school grade point average (on a 4-point scale) and have a minimum ACT composite score of 18 or SAT composite score of 960.

+If it has been more than five years since high school, transfer students are not required to submit a high school transcript or ACT/SAT scores unless they are required by a specific program.
 Admittance to the college does not guarantee admittance into a specific program.